Cordia lutea: Taxonomy

 Cordia lutea was first described scientifically in 1791 by the French botanist Jean-Baptiste Lamarck, with its origin said to be Peru.
 The specific epithet lutea means "yellow", more usually a deep yellow.
 In 1852, the Swedish botanist Nils Johan Andersson collected in the Galápagos Islands, and in 1855 described Varronia flava, now considered to be the same species as Cordia lutea.

 In regions such as the Galápagos, where several species of Cordia occur, C. lutea is said to be easy to identify, "due to its showy yellow flowers".

 Phylogeny

 A molecular phylogenetic study in 2005 suggested that Cordia lutea is most closely related to C. dentata, both from the New World, and that these two are the sister of a large clade of Old World species, together forming the Myxa clade within the genus.
 It is suggested that the origin of the clade was in the New World, from where it was dispersed to Africa and beyond by birds.

-Distribution and habitat
+Distribution, habitat, and ecology

 Cordia lutea is native to Ecuador, both the western part of the mainland and the Galápagos Islands, Peru, and the Marquesas Islands in Polynesia.
 It grows in arid regions.
 In the Galápagos, it is found in the lowlands, often close to the sea.

+In the Galápagos, the leaves are mined by the moth Bucculatrix cordiaella.